 Course Guide: The Stadium Course at TPC Sawgrass is one of the most iconic courses in world golf.
 The Pete Dye design has always been a course where no particular type of player has a true advantage.
 The tournament's mantra has always been that the best player on the week wins the tournament.
-But back in 2015 the PGA Tour, who own TPC Sawgrass, knew that the MiniVerde Bermudagrass greens on the Stadium Course were well past their best and that definitely showed last year.
-So as soon as Jason Day lifted the trophy 12 months ago, a PGA Tour Design Services re-design kicked off with all green complexes being re-built and replanted with TifEagle Bermudagrass and the 6th, 7th and 12th holes being re-configured.
-However with 93 testing bunkers and 24 water hazards, make no mistake - this will still be a true Florida golf course test.
-The course's location close to the Atlantic coast makes wind a constant factor and although the track is relatively short in modern professional golf terms, the Stadium Course calls for a combination of both long distance approach accuracy and short game skills in abundance.
+In Si-Woo Kim and Jason Day who make up the past 2 champions, it's pretty clear that different types of player can thrive here in Ponte Vedra.
+2017 marked the first time that we saw the latest reincarnation of the Stadium Course, after a PGA Tour Design Services managed re-design.
+With all green complexes being re-built and replanted with TifEagle Bermudagrass and the 6th, 7th and 12th holes being re-configured, the course played extremely firm and fiery.
+Make no mistake - this is a true Florida golf course test, which often features plenty of wind and the tournament organisers have full control of this new golf course.

 Stadium Course, TPC Sawgrass, Ponte Vedra Beach, Florida: Designer: Pete Dye 1979, 2006 re-design, Steve Wenzloff re-design 2016; Course Type: Florida, Technical; Par: 72; Length: 7,189 yards; Holes with Water Hazards: 14; Fairways Celebration Bermudagrass; Rough: 419 Bermudagrass 2.5"; Greens: 5,000 sq.ft. average TifEagle Bermudagrass; Tournament Stimp: 13ft; Course Scoring Average 2012: 72.47 (+0.47), Difficulty Rank 19 of 49 courses.
 2013: 72.32 (+0.32), Difficulty Rank 19 of 43 courses.
 2014: 72.16 (+0.16), Rank 25 of 48 courses.
 2015: 72.08 (+0.08), Rank 18 of 52 courses.
 2016: 72.06 (+0.06), Rank 19 of 50 courses.
 2017: 73.29 (+1.29), Rank 5 of 50 courses.

-TPC Sawgrass Stadium Course Fairway Widths (yards): Below are the fairway widths for Stadium Course and how they compare to recent courses that we've seen on the PGA Tour:
+Fairway Widths (yards): Below are the fairway widths for the Stadium Course at TPC Sawgrass and how they compare to recent courses on Tour: